Andreqms/vscode-data-converter/README.md

 c0nverter is a VSCode extension that allows you to quickly convert sections of data from one form to another.
 It can be used to assist in debugging error logs or any other number-heavy process.

 ## Usage
-Select text and press `Alt+C` to bring up the options menu.
+Select text and press `Alt+C` to bring up the options menu or use the context menu for ASCII and hex conversion.

 ## Features
 * ASCII Encoding/Decoding.